stebnj/steven-joo-capstone-project/README.md

     Password Storage: Use strong hashing algorithms like bcrypt to store passwords securely.
     Session Management: Implement token expiration and renewal policies to manage session lifetime.
     Input Validation: To prevent injection attacks, validate all user inputs both on the client and server sides.

+1. endpoints for the backend -figure out

+2. what function for the filter

+3. how to determine the different matches (color coded)

+4.